awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ------
 #### [ AWS CLI ]

    1. Update your Amazon EKS cluster with the following AWS CLI command\.
 Replace the *`example values`* with your own\.
+Replace *1\.23* with the Amazon EKS supported version number that you want to update your cluster to\.
+For a list of supported version numbers, see [Amazon EKS Kubernetes versions](kubernetes-versions.md)\.

       ```
-      aws eks update-cluster-version \
+      aws eks update-cluster-version --region region-code --name my-cluster --kubernetes-version 1.23
-       --region region-code \
-       --name my-cluster \
-       --kubernetes-version 1.23
       ```

       The example output is as follows\.